Wotan034/LinkedListChallenge/README.md

 # LinkedListChallenge

-This was a challenge to utilize abstract classes, interfaces, and other concepts to make my own version of a linked list using my own
-Abstract node class and a Grocerylist(Linked List) class to alphabetize the groceries in the list as they are added.
-I know there are easier ways to implement this but the challenge was to do it using these parameters.
+This was a challenge to utilize Linked Lists for the implementation of a playlist function.
+I made two classes, song and album, to add only music which the user owns to the playlist.
+My next step will be to add in a function that can take a database of music and read from that for verification of ownership.